Bulk Messaging

 Important restrictions and eligibility

-Since Bulk Messaging is currently in the Early Access Program (EAP), it is subject to strict eligibility criteria.
-Please note these requirements before requesting access:
+Bulk Messaging is subject to strict eligibility criteria.
+Please note these requirements before trying to send a bulk message:

 Availability